protocol-registries/well-known-uris/README.md

 ## Choosing a Name

 Per [RFC 8615](https://www.rfc-editor.org/rfc/rfc8615.html#section-3), "Registered names for a specific application SHOULD be correspondingly precise; "squatting" on generic terms is not encouraged."
-Therefore, a request to register a common name that has not seen broad community discussion and support is likely to be rejected.
+Therefore, a request to register a common name that has not seen broad community discussion and support is likely to be responded to with a recommendation to either choose a more specific name (e.g., with a prefix identifying the registering organisation) or to engage in a community discussion first.

 For example, a request to register a single English word, either bare or with a suffix (such as `communicate.txt`) is likely to be rejected.
 Likewise, terms that are related to upcoming or potential standardisation activity may be reserved for community use.